 Try RSS.
 You're gonna love it!
 It's a great way to keep up with friends' blogs and great websites like this one!

 Does aromatherapy really work?
-While it is not a miracle cure and will not replace a doctor, this alternative medicine may help ease pain, promote faster healing and uplift your spirits.
+This alternative medicine may help ease pain, promote healing and uplift your spirits.